HubertRyanOfficial/react-native-firebase-tools/README.md

 Now React Native Firebase Tools already know that the data is that format or type.
 Remembering how I had it above, you don't need to specify the **ID** in the type, because it's already added by default.

-### Formatters with types
+### Normalizer with types

-We can type formatter in two incredible ways with React Native Firebase Tools.
+We can type normalizer in two incredible ways with React Native Firebase Tools.
 They are:

-1. 📦 Creating a type like we created above for the data that comes from the documents, like `PostType`, then we can have how the date is when access from Formatter function.
+1. 📦 Creating a type like we created above for the data that comes from the documents, like `PostType`, then we can have how the date is when access from Normalizer function.
-2. 💡 Create another type so we can take it from the form that the formatter will give us at the end and use the data.
+2. 💡 Create another type so we can take it from the form that the normalizer will give us at the end and use the data.
 This is amazing!

 So we can do like that: